ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Per user and year, the costs are now **7.20 EUR in manual effort compared to 2.00 EUR for a centrally managed solution with Set-OutlookSignatures** - and this calculation does not even take into account the manual effort for out-of-office replies and shared mailboxes, nor the costs of non-compliance with regulations and the added value of an additional marketing channel.

 ## 5. Fee-based support
-Whether you use the free and open-source version of Set-OutlookSignatures, or the Benefactor Circle add-on as trial or annual license - ExplicIT always offers first-class fee-based support.
+Whether you use the free and open source version of Set-OutlookSignatures or the Benefactor Circle add-on as a trial or annual license - ExplicIT always offers you first-class fee-based support.

-You prefer being guided through the set-up and customization process instead of working through the documentation yourself?
-You are looking for customized workshops, hands-on implementation support, trainings, template creation assistance and other services related to the central management of email signatures and out-of-office replies?
-Then our support offer is just right for you.
+You prefer to be guided through the setup and customization process instead of working through the documentation yourself?
+Are you looking for customized workshops, hands-on implementation support, training, template creation assistance and other services related to centralized email signature and out-of-office reply management?
+Then our offer is just right for you.

+You are not buying just any support, but our comprehensive expertise as a manufacturer.
+For us, support means not only providing a solution to your problem, but also passing on our experience to you so that you know how and why.
+Our support is therefore an investment in your own knowledge and that of your employees, which pays off immediately.

-**Our all-round carefree support promise: If the cause of your support request is a bug in the latest version of Set-OutlookSignatures, the Benefactor Circle add-on, their documentation or one of the supplied components, support is free - no ifs, ands or buts.
+Our all-round carefree support promise: **If the cause of your support request is a bug in the latest version of Set-OutlookSignatures, the Benefactor Circle add-on, their documentation or one of the supplied components, support is free - no ifs, ands or buts.
 In all other cases, you get the same first-class support at a fair price.**

 Set-OutlookSignatures and the components delivered with it are Free and Open-Source Software (FOSS) and very well documented.
 ExplicIT Consulting offers fee-based support for this and other open source code, ensuring that the core of Set-OutlookSignatures can remain FOSS and continues to evolve.